-Example 3 - A public school qualifying as an institution board, or body which has as its sole or principal object the carrying on of a PBA
+Example 4 - Public school qualifying as a statutory body which has as its sole or principal object the carrying on of a PBA

-A public school as defined in the South African Schools Act, 1996, is registered as such by the Provincial Education Department.
+Meadows Primary School is a public school as defined in the South African Schools Act, 1996, and is registered as such by the Western Cape Education Department.
 The school does not have a formal letter from the TEU confirming exemption under section 10(1)(cA)(i).
-It has, however, provided confirmation from the Education Department that it is registered as a public school.
+It has, however, provided confirmation from the relevant Education Department that it is registered as a public school.